targett12lt/WM3B7_PMA_Y3/README.md

 ## About The Project
 This code aims to implement three suitable machine learning algorithms and optimise them using a combination of hyperparameters and suitable feature engineering features.
 Their performance will be measured using suitable machine learning performance metrics.
 The machine learning algorithms will be used to perform sentiment analysis on movie reviews from the IMBD website.

+Outputs are stored in the 'outputs' folder - this includes the 'ClassificationReports.csv' which contains all the classification reports generated when creating the initial models, in addition to the optimised models with hyperparameters.
+This folder also includes all the confusion matrices generated.
+These follow the following naming convention: "ConfusionMatrix_{NameOfModel}_{FeatureEngineeringName}.png".

 ## Built With:
 * Anaconda Python Environment 'WM3B7'
 * datetime